krishn404/codemods/Schema-validation/README.md

 ## Slate v0.104 Schema Validation transformtaion
-This codemod updated the Schema Validation for Slate v0.88 to v0.104
+This codemod updated the Schema Validation for  <b> Slate v0.88 to v0.104

 ### Before